skrusche63/spark-arules/README.md

 > If a query contains 'cattle' and 'neurological disorder', then this query may be extended by 'bovine spongiform encephalopathy' using the rule [cattle, neurological disorder] -> [bovine spongiform encephalopathy].

-The Association Rule Engine implements effective algorithms to discovery the most relevant hidden relations in large-scale datasets thereby avoiding the well-known threshold problems.
+The Association Analysis Engine implements effective algorithms to discovery the most relevant hidden relations in large-scale datasets thereby avoiding the well-known threshold problems.

-The Association Rule Engine supports rule discovery and also real-time recommendations based on association rules.
+The Association Analysis Engine supports rule discovery and also real-time recommendations based on association rules.
 The engine is implemented as a micro service on top of [Akka](http://akka.io) and [Spark](https://spark.apache.org/) and can be easily integrated in a reactive loose coupling environment.

 ---